danchoi/soywiki/README.markdown

 session using `elinks` or whatever browser you set as your `g:netrw_http_cmd`.
 See `:help netrw` for more information.

-Tip: I personally like using `netrw` (configured to use elinks) a lot more than using a conventional web browser, because it lets me keep all my URL bookmarks in regular text files and open, clip, and annotate them all in SoyWiki and Vim.
+Tip: I personally prefer using `netrw` (configured to use elinks) to launch URLs in an external web browser.
+This lets me keep all my URL bookmarks in regular text files and open, clip, and annotate them all in SoyWiki and Vim.
+Using `netrw` helps your text editor rather than your web browser dominate your workflow.

 ## WikiLink autocompletion